DidaCloud/az-2005/Instructions/Labs/01-create-devops-assistant.md

     The `KernelFunction` decorator declares your native function.
 You use a descriptive name for the function so that the AI can call it correctly.

-1. Navigate to the comment **Import plugins to the kernel** and add the following code:
+1. In the **main** method, navigate to the comment **Import plugins to the kernel** and add the following code to use the plugin class you completed:

     **Python**
     ```python